ury-erp/ury/README.md

 > Our system has been successfully running at scale, serving over 10+ outlets for the past 10 months.

-## URY is composed of multiple Apps
-This repository houses the core code for the URY base app.
-While this base app fulfills basic restaurant management needs and enables order taking, a complete URY setup includes multiple integrated apps that implements features relevant to various restaurant operations.
+## What It Includes
+- **POS**: Dine‑in, takeaway, delivery, offline mode, printer management
+- **Kitchen Display**: Real‑time order queues, KOT printing
+- **Analytics**: P&L dashboard, consumption reports, item trends

-Given below is the list of apps that add additional features to base URY app.
+Given below is the list of features of URY app.

 ### URY POS

-[URY POS](https://github.com/ury-erp/pos) is a light weight and easy to use web-based application designed for streamlined order management.
-It serves as an efficient tool for both cashiers and captains, facilitating order processing at the cash counter and tables.It supports various order types, including dine-in, delivery, and takeout.
+**URY POS** is a light weight and easy to use web-based application designed for streamlined order management.
+It serves as an efficient tool for both cashiers and captains, facilitating order processing at the cash counter and tables.It supports various order types, including dine-in, delivery, takeout and Aggregator.
 URY POS is compatibile with a wide range of devices, including desktops, tablets, and smartphones.

-### URY Mosaic
+### URY KOT

-[URY Mosaic](https://github.com/ury-erp/mosaic) is an interactive Kitchen Display System (KDS) designed to simplify order management in both single and multi-kitchen restaurants.
-It integrates with URY POS and URY Serve to display orders with essential details highlighted.
+**URY KOT** is an interactive Kitchen Display System (KDS) designed to simplify order management in both single and multi-kitchen restaurants.
 Additionally, it offers optional Kitchen Order Ticket (KOT) printing support for added convenience.

-### URY Pulse

-[URY Pulse](https://github.com/ury-erp/pulse) is the App responsible for analytics and reports.
+### Daily P & L and Reports
+ URY has daily P & L and various reports.
 It helps restaurants to monitor daily Profit and Loss (P&L), utility consumption, disposables usage, and other key metrics with precision and ease.
 It provides restaurants with crucial data, enabling timely decision-making by presenting essential information and insights.

 ### URY AI (WIP)